RanvierMUD/ranviermud/docs/get_started.md

 In the future we might add functionality to make the development process easier with a `hotboot` command that is only active when in a certain 'environment' but for now the above workflow is what we recommend for the best player experience.

+### Hotfixing commands

+While we do not support "hotbooting" the entire game without restarting the server it is possible to reload your commands from disk without restarting the server, if you have the `debug-commands` bundle enabled, with the `hotfix` admin command.
+See the [Commands](extending/commands.md) documentation for more details.